lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Build_Docker_Containers_for_Pipelines.md

-# Use Docker Containers for Compute Pipelines
+# Build Docker Containers for Pipelines

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**